MicrosoftDocs/learn/learn-pr/azure/review-azure-infrastructure-changes-using-bicep-pull-requests/includes/2-understand-branching.md

 > [!TIP]
 > Regardless of the branching strategy you use, it's good to use branch policies to protect your main branch, and to use pull requests to review your changes.
 Other branching strategies also introduce other important branches that you should protect.

-In this module we use the trunk-based development because it's easy to understand and use.
+In this module we use trunk-based development because it's easy to understand and use.